 • A more comprehensive benefit package.
 Across stakeholder groups, the Expanded Primary Health Care program is the preferred benefit package because it covers a broader range of screenings and treatment services.
 Yet, some low-volume clinics cannot participate because they do not have the resources to offer the program's additional benefits.
-In contrast, providers only participating in the Texas Women's Health Program

-More time operating the current structure of programs will not prove one existing model better than the others. are uncomfortable with its limited benefit package, which discourages participation by professionals who have an ethical obligation to treat known conditions but cannot be reimbursed by the state for follow-up visits related to anything other than method of contraception.
+In contrast, providers only participating in the Texas Women's Health Program are uncomfortable with its limited benefit package, which discourages participation by professionals who have an ethical obligation to treat known conditions but cannot be reimbursed by the state for follow-up visits related to anything other than method of contraception.